vitiral/wake/design/purpose.md

   perspective can be imported through the `buildnet.libsonnet` entry point.
   All configurations are representable in JSON.
 - `wasm` is the sandboxing and execution model.
-All wasm is executed in a sandbox using `wasmer`.
+All wasm is executed in a sandbox.
-- The core is written in `rust`, but could easily be written in any language.
+- The core is written in `rust`, but could very easily be written in any language.
+The design simply requires hooks to be executed by (any) native language.
 - It is easy to extend the build system using any language that can compile to `wasm`.
 Languges which can cross-compile their _compiler_ to `wasm` can use buildnet as both a package manager and a build system.